Excel-DNA/ExcelDna/docs/Documentation.md

 **Please don't hesitate to ask.** If you are stuck or need some help using Excel-DNA your questions really are very welcome - whether you are just getting started, or an Excel-DNA expert.

 And if you could help put together some proper documentation, please contact me.
-I'd be happy to add you as an editor on the CodePlex project.
+I'd be happy to add you as an editor on the Github project.

 _-Govert_